WOMEN’S WHITEWATER WEEKEND 2026

 You need to be an AWA member to attend this event.

-Join a local club here: https://www.albertawhitewater.ca/find-club , or join the AWA directly here: https://www.albertawhitewater.ca/individual-membership
+Join a local club here: https://www.albertawhitewater.ca/find-club (club membership costs vary based on club), or join the AWA as an individual directly here. ($15/person)

-You do not need to purchase Step 2 or Step 3 if you plan to commute each day, or you plan to camp/sleep elsewhere.
+You do not have to purchase a camping option if you plan to commute to the event each day, or if you plan to camp elsewhere.

 Parking space is limited on site, so we highly encourage carpooling with other attendees!